 Some colours in their culture are used for funerals and honouring ancestors, so it can be offensive to create a costume for mas portraying that.

 It’s really about doing your research as a costume designer when you’re trying to honour an entire RACE of people.
 You really should do your research so that you don’t offend them and a lot of designers don’t do the necessary homework, which is the issue.”

 I don’t have any relevant opinion here.
 But I won’t be wearing any headdress costumes in the future.
-However, props to designers like Robin who take the time to educate themselves on representing ethnic minorities appropriately.
+However, props to designers like Robin who take the time to educate themselves and work with Trinidad First Peoples on representing them appropriately.

 Dame Lorraine is a mas character portrayed as a large woman with an exaggerated derriere and large bosoms that mocked the costumes and style of the French aristocracy during that time.